 can i use tubes even when they expired?

-No, using expired gas detection tubes can provide false readings.
+No, using an expired gas detection tube can provide false readings.
 We strongly advise against using expired tubes.

 what is the gastec tubes lifetime?

-Most of the gas detector tubes have a lifetime of 1 to 3 years depending to the reagent and if stored in a cool and dark place.
-The expiration date is clearly marked on the tubes packaging.
+Most of gas detector tubes have a lifetime of 1 to 3 years depending to the reagent and if stored in a cool and dark place.
+The expiration date is clearly marked on the gas detection tube packaging.